-This cotton ball ghost craft for toddlers and preschoolers will is wonderfully tactile and great for developing fine motor skills.
+This cotton ball ghost craft for toddlers and preschoolers is wonderfully tactile and great for developing fine motor skills.

 Let me show you all the fun we had making our ghosts.